 Life and all its endless possibilities lie before you when you become an adult.
 Likely, the biggest one is moving out on your own.
 After 18+ years of living by someone else’s rules, this may seem like Nirvana, but you do need to be careful about a few things.
 Even though it’s been a long time since I was 18, I remember very well the feeling of wanting to set out on my own.
 However, to keep my college costs down I decided to live at home for a few more years while I attended college.
 It was so worth it when I received my college degree and was completely debt free!
+So before you hire professional movers and leave for new adventures check out this advice.
 Here are some things to consider before deciding to leave the nest:

 1. Is higher education in your future?

 If you have intentions of going to college or university for further studies, to obtain a degree, or to learn a vocation, you may want to consider waiting on a permanent move out of your parent’s home until your education is complete.
 Higher earnings and steady employment may be your winning ticket for moving out on your own after graduation.
 Believe me, incurring large amounts of debt is not worth it.
 But here’s a caveat: If your parents make too much money for you to be eligible for many grants and scholarships, being independent may provide you with more funding options.